prathimacode-hub/Learn-Python-For-Beginners/README.md

 # Learn-Python-For-Beginners
 This repository helps you in gaining the basic knowledge of Python3 programming in a simplified way.

+I have put up the tutorials covering up the well needed topics to learn Python easily without any hurdles.

+Do check this out and if you find any bug or you got to suggest something, don't hesitate to raise an issue.

 # Table Of Contents

 1. Installing Python